Genetic and Molecular Toxicology

 The Division of Genetic and Molecular Toxicology (DGMT) conducts basic and applied research to address specific high-priority issues related to the induction of genetic damage.
 Division research is directed toward developing and validating new methods or improving existing methods for the identification of potentially hazardous food additives, human and animal drugs, biological therapies, and medical devices.
 In collaboration with other FDA scientists, DGMT utilizes the methodologies it develops to understand the potential toxicity of specific high-priority drugs, dietary supplements, and other agents.

 As experts in the field of genetic toxicology, scientists in DGMT are actively involved in national and international efforts to harmonize the conduct of genetic-toxicology tests and to improve their interpretation and use for regulatory decision making.
 DGMT scientists frequently provide expert advice to the FDA Centers, other government agencies, academia, and industry.
-They also are active participants in the FDA Genetic Toxicology Network, the CDER Genetic Toxicology Network, and other interagency workgroups.
+They also are active participants in the FDA Genetic Toxicology Network, Interagency Coordinating Committee on the Validation of Alternate Methods (ICCVAM), and other interagency workgroups.

 The Division’s research is divided into the three research areas listed below and is being used to improve the ability of FDA to incorporate new and powerful technologies into regulatory decision making.